We are starting the stud search, as we plan to breed Gema in the July 2018 time frame. Contact me if you want more information.

-Pam Williams is Tega's Breeder and co-owner of Tega.
+Pam Williams is Tega's Breeder and co-owner of Tega, the foundation bitch for my breeding.
 Pam finished Tega in a relatively few number of times in the show ring from the Bred-by-Exhibitors class.
 I asked Pam to remain as co-owner on all of the dogs I own, and as co-breeder because Pam is a wonderful friend, and resource.
 She is a member of the Vizsla Club of America (VCA).
-For more on Pam and Windrunner Vizslas, her web site is http://windrunnervizslas.blogspot.com
+For more on Pam and Windrunner Vizslas, feel free to go to her website.

-I live with three Vizslas: Tega, KABOOM! and Kai.
-I co-own Buzz and Tank two males that live in IL.
+I live with three Vizslas: Tega, Kai and Gema.
+I co-own Buzz and Tank two males that live with the Haberbush family in Illinois.
 I have been involved in Vizslas since 1991.
 After 23 years of owning, competing with and occasionally breeding Great Danes, I switched to the Vizsla breed.
 Jake was my first Vizsla.
 Jake was not conformation quality, but his heart was pure Vizsla.
 He finished his first level of obedience title with ease, but absolutely hated to travel - anywhere, and was given to my daughter.
 He lived with her and later with her family until his death in January 2006 at 13 years of age.

-The next three of my Vizslas earned their conformation title (CH).
+Although a conformation title is essential for any consideration as a breeding dog, I believe in balance with regard to titles.
 To balance the CH title, Cat had a CD and a TDI, Wells had his NA, and OAJ agility titles, his CD, his RN (Rally) and his TDI.
-Tega has her CH (with a BISS) and RN title.
-For Tega the fun is in the play-and the treats involved!
+Kaboom did not have "show" conformation, but had a blast in Rally and earned the highest Rally title (RAE)

 Kai is the girl I kept out of Tega's third, and last, litter.
-Let's say that she has a lot to teach me.
+Kai has her AKC Grand Championship title (GrCH), a Rally Excellent title (RE) and is competing in Barn Hunt competition, Junior Hunt Competition and learning scent work with joy.
+She has her RATO title in Barn Hunt.
+Let's say that she still has a lot to teach me.
 She is from the Mission litter, and her puppy name was Katie, an astronaut.
 She loves to fly-in the field, in the yard, and over the fence (4 foot) between the front and back yard!
 Perhaps naming a litter after people who fly is NOT a good idea!
-Kai has her Grand Championship title, her Rally excellent title, and we are finally seriously training for Agility.
-At some point are birds- which means that she will be wearing a gps collar so that I can find her in the fields.
-She is intense and once trained to hold a point cannot be expected to recall!